Maryam090/AppFolioManager/src/content/sections/home-banner.md

 ---
 # Banner
-title: "Your Single Source for Unified Application Manager "
+title: "Where Your Entire Application Landscape Comes Together"
-description: "App Folio is a web-based Application Portfolio Manager platform that helps enterprises manage their software assets, compliance, and lifecycle in one place.
+description: "AppFolio is a unified Application Portfolio Management (APM) platform that helps enterprises take full control of their software ecosystem.
+Track every application, map data flows, monitor dependencies, and manage lifecycle, cost, and compliance — all from one place.
+Whether you're preparing for audits or optimizing your IT strategy, AppFolio gives you instant access to everything you need — so your organization can grow smarter, not messier."
-Easily generate Inventory, Lifecycle, and Financial reports, and map how applications interact with datasets and departments.
-App Folio provides full visibility into your tech stack — enabling smarter decisions, reducing redundancy, and improving compliance."
 bg_image: "/images/banner-bg.png"
 images:
   - src: "/images/banner-img.png" # Main Image